lomenzel/nix-luanti/doc/src/server.md

 }
 ```

-This sets up nginx for web access as well as a Proxy server wor the wasm builds to be able to connect to the Servers.
+This sets up nginx for web access as well as a Proxy server for the wasm builds to be able to connect to the Servers.

 ### Troubleshooting